Lack of policy implementation keeping air pollution problem alive in Delhi: Experts | Headlines

 With Delhi being adjudged the most polluted capital in the world for the fourth consecutive year in 2021, experts feel that the lack of systematic implementation of plans and policies to fight air pollution in the entire airshed has been keeping the problem alive.

-An airshed is an entire area over which the pollutants disperse due to meteorological and geographical factors.
+An airshed is the entire area over which the pollutants disperse due to meteorological and geographical factors.

 London and Beijing were more polluted than Delhi at one time but they improved their air quality with the systematic and coordinated implementation of policies, he said.